Updated March 2, 2021

 Tips for Acquiring a Spot in the Virtual Queue for Rise of the Resistance

-- When park hopping resumes on January 1, 2021, only guests with a Disney Hollywood Studios park pass reservation to start the day will be eligible for a spot in the virtual queue for Rise of the Resistance.
+- Only guests with a Disney Hollywood Studios park pass reservation to start the day will be eligible for a spot in the virtual queues for Rise of the Resistance.

 - There are two opportunities to grab a spot in the queue for Rise.
 They are at 7:00am and 1:00pm.